Exploring the Past

 CSU offers a variety classes including Digital History, the Holocaust, the Civil War Era, Women in Ancient Greece and Rome, Medieval Europe, the History of Antarctica, World Environmental History, and the History of America's National Parks.
 Students can also study abroad in Israel in Dr. Lindsay's Land of Israel: Past and Present course or travel to London, the Normandy Beaches, and Paris in Dr. Gudmestad's Normandy Campaign course.
 You can see a full list of the Department of History's classes in the CSU Catalogue.

-In recent years, Tracy Brady, Robert Jordan, and Jared Orsi have all won teaching awards from CSU or from the College of Liberal Arts and faculty use creative methods to teach History.
+In recent years, Tracy Brady, Sarah Payne, and Jared Orsi have all won teaching awards from CSU or from the College of Liberal Arts and faculty use creative methods to teach History.
 A number of faculty members are nationally recognized leaders in the fields of Environmental History and in Public History.
-Some faculty members also engage with the wider community through their blogs; Sarah Payne writes for Past Perfect, Ann Little blogs at Historiann, and Robert Jordan shares his thoughts about teaching History at History Blogger.
+Some faculty members also engage with the wider community through their blogs; Sarah Payne writes for Past Perfect and Ann Little blogs at Historiann.

 Students playing Capture the Flag in American Military History